allora/alwm/README.md

 ALWM is my attempt at learning Rust through a toy window manager.
 This project is many firsts for me.
 My first xlib project, my first WM, and one of my first Rust projects.
 As I find time and learn more, new features will be added.

+ALWM is inspired by dwm and wtfwm code bases.

 Current Features:
 * Exit funcitonality through the default key binding Super+Shift+F1
 * Window borders!
 (Hardcoded atm)